liquity/dev/README.md

 The `TroveManager::getApproxHint(...)` function can be used to generate a useful hint, which can then be passed as an argument to the desired trove operation or to `SortedTroves::findInsertPosition(...)` to get an exact hint.

 `getApproxHint(uint _CR, uint _numTrials, uint _price, uint _inputRandomSeed)` randomly selects `numTrials` amount of troves, and returns the one with the closest position in the list to where a trove with a collateral ratio of `CR` should be inserted.
 It can be shown mathematically that for `numTrials = k * sqrt(n)`, the function's gas cost is with very high probability worst case `O(sqrt(n)) if k >= 10`.
-For scalability reasons (Infura is able to serve up to ~4900 trials), the function also takes a random seed `_inputRandomSeed` to make sure that calls with different seeds may lead to a different results, allowing for better approximations through multiple consecutive runs. **TODO: check if `_price` parameter is really needed.
-If yes, add a short explanation.**
+For scalability reasons (Infura is able to serve up to ~4900 trials), the function also takes a random seed `_inputRandomSeed` to make sure that calls with different seeds may lead to a different results, allowing for better approximations through multiple consecutive runs.
+The `_price` parameter is included for ICR calculation.

 **Trove operation without a hint**